Beer4Ever83/ipytv/README.md

     - Constants and functions related to M3U files.
 - **playlist**
     - Everything related to the loading and handling of M3U playlists.
+- **utils**
+    - Commodity functions that work on playlist or channel objects.

 ### Loading an IPTV Playlist